JereKuusela/valheim-upgrade_world/README.md

 - `max=distance` or `maxDistance=distance`: Maximum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `min=distance` or `minDistance=distance`: Minimum distance from the center.
 Meters for `pos` and adjacent zones for `zone`.
 - `noEdges`: Only include zones that have included biomes in all of its corners.
 Without the flag, it's enough if just one of the corners is in the included biomes.
+- `pin`: Shows the result on the map.
+Requires Server Devcommands mod.
 - `pos=x,z`: Position of the center.
 Default value is the world center.
 Default distance is all of the map.
 - `print=key,type`: Prints object data.
 Type is only needed if the same key is used for multiple types.
 Only applies to `objects_list` command.
 Multiple values can be printed at once.
 - `safeZones=distance`: Set safe zone size of major structures (0 to disable).
 Default value 2 is defined in the config.
 List of major structures is also defined in the config.